Merberg/CarND-Vehicle-Detection/writeup.md

 -  **vehicle_classifier.ipynb**: Main project notebook that contains the vehicle detection pipeline.
 -  **output_images folder/project_results.mp4**: marked-up video with the results

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Features Extraction
+#### 1. Features Extraction

 The following features are used, in the listed order, for training and prediction:
 1. HOG
 2. Color spatial binning/down sampling
 3. Color channel histograms

 The code that executes features extraction is housed in vehicle_features.py.
 The images, training or video frames, are first converted to the YCrCb color space.
 The first channel of this color space is the light intensity, while channels two and three separate the primary colors.
-This division allows for sharper processing of black-and-white while also providing procesing on the chroma channels.
+This division allows for sharper divisions of black-and-white while also providing processing on the chroma channels.
 This color space plays into the accuracy of the the color channel histograms; the accuracy, determined via testing, was maximized using YCrCb with an acceptable duration.

 ###### Color Space Accuracy and Timing

 | Color Space | 1 | 2 | 3 | All | Train Time All (sec)
 |-------|------|------|------|------|
 | **YCrCb** | 0.95 | 0.97 | 0.96 | **0.99** | **6.16**